 Water

 Voodoo lilies appreciate a moist growing medium but should never be kept in saturated soil as this can result in root rot.
 This is where the importance of a well-drained medium becomes evident.
-These plants should only be watered during the active growing season, so allow the soil to dry out completely if you plan on overwintering the tuber in its soil.
+These tropical plants should only be watered during the active growing season, so allow the soil to dry out completely if you plan on overwintering the tuber in its soil.

 Sunlight

-These plants can be grown in a fairly wide range of lighting conditions, although they will do best when allowed access to some direct sunlight.
-They should, however, be grown in mostly bright, indirect light as too much direct sunlight can burn young foliage.
+These pollinated flowers can be grown in a fairly wide range of lighting conditions, although they will do best when allowed access to some direct sunlight.
+They might be able to handle full sun as long as you keep them out of the direct afternoon sun.

 Temperature and Humidity